 As per Section 4(1) (a) of the Companies Act, 2013, in the case of a public limited company the name of the company should last with the word "Limited", or in the case of a private limited company, the name of the company should last with the words "Private Limited.
 In case of Companies Registered under Section 8 of the Companies Act, 2013 these provisions does not apply.
+The name of a one person company should contain the words OPC or One person Company within brackets.

-As per Section 4(2) of the Companies Act, 2013, the name stated in the memorandum shall not-
+As per Section 4(2) of the Companies Act, 2013, the name stated in the memorandum shall not -

-- (a) be identical with or resemble too nearly to the name of an existing company registered under this Act or any previous company law; or - (b) be such that its use by the company - (i) will constitute an offence under any law for the time being in force; or - (ii) is undesirable in the opinion of the Central Government.
+- (a) be identical with or resemble too nearly to the name of an existing company registered under this Act or any previous company law; or - (b) be such that its use by the company - - (i) will constitute an offence under any law for the time being in force; or - (ii) is undesirable in the opinion of the Central Government.